actions-marketplace-validations/NickCrews_gotoraptor/README.md

 ```

 If the action finds any gotos were added, then the PR or push commit gets
 flagged.
+The action looks through all added or modified lines in `.c`,
+`.cpp`,`.h`, and `.hpp` files, using a simple regex to find `goto` statements.
+This isn't perfect, and might result in some false
+positives and false negatives.
+A more complete method would be to actually
+compile the code and parse the syntax tree, but I found this not feasible:
+This action couldn't possibly know exactly how your project is compiled,
+what compiler flags are used, etc.

+In the screenshot below you can see what the action does when it finds an
-Of note are the velociraptor memes, the xckd comic, and annotations
+added goto.
+Of note are the velociraptor memes, the xckd comic, and
-on specific lines:
+annotations on specific lines:

 ![](docs/velociraptors_incoming.png)